Legal and Correction Records

 The legislative and judicial processes produce numerous records that are valuable for legal and historical researchers.
 The corrections system produces records that document institutional programs and individual inmates.

 The State Archives holds background files on state laws starting in the 1920s; records of higher state trial courts before 1847 and of the State's court of last resort, the Court of Appeals, since 1847; and voluminous, though incomplete, records of state correctional facilities back to the nineteenth century.

 - Department of Corrections

 Provides an overview of the records of the Center for Tobacco Research and the Tobacco Institute, two trade groups whose records were turned over to the New York State Office of the Attorney General as part of a legal settlement.

-- Guide to the Records of the Governor's Office.
 This guide describes the historical records of the Governor's Office that are preserved in the State Archives.